pablotoledo/GithubUtilsAPI/docs/source/index.rst

 ``pip install github-utils-api``

-Import the package and create a conection:
+Import the package and create a conection.

 .. code-block:: python
    from github_utils_api import GitHub

    gh = GithubUtilsApi(user='user', token='token')

-In case you need to connect to a GitHub Enterprise instance, you can pass the url as a parameter:
+In case you need to connect to a GitHub Enterprise instance, you can pass the url as a parameter.

 .. code-block:: python
    from github_utils_api import GitHub